TRINITYTALENT | CLASS OF 2021

 A specialist panel will select young artists to feature in TrinityTalent | Class of 2021, an online gallery on Voice.
 All nominees will also receive recognition from Trinity.
 The Class of 2021 isn’t just about showcasing high-flyers.
 We welcome nominations of young people who may have overcome specific challenges or demonstrated progress in any category.

-Young artists must have achieved a Trinity College London qualification in 2020 in one of the following arts areas: ARTS AWARD, CLASSICAL AND JAZZ, DRAMA, ROCK & POP
+Young people must have achieved a Trinity College London qualification in 2021 in one of the following arts areas: ARTS AWARD, CLASSICAL AND JAZZ, DRAMA, ROCK & POP

 CREATIVE FLAIR: originality, inventiveness

 Innovators who have shown originality in their art form or demonstrated creativity and imagination in the work produced.